gem/oq-engine/doc/installing/cluster.md

 $ chmod 2750 /home/openquake
 ```

-On workers the _shared_dir_ should be mounted as the `openquake` user too, or access must be given to the user running `celeryd` (which is `openquake` by default in the official packages).
+On the workers the _shared_dir_ should be mounted as the `openquake` user too, or access must be given to the user running `celeryd` (which is `openquake` by default in the official packages).

 ## Network and security considerations